Porsha Williams: Early career

-2012–present: The Real Housewives of Atlanta, The Celebrity Apprentice, and music
+2012–2019: The Real Housewives of Atlanta, The Celebrity Apprentice, and music

-In September 2012, it was announced by Bravo that Williams and Kenya Moore were cast for the fifth season of the reality television series The Real Housewives of Atlanta, alongside returning cast members Cynthia Bailey, Kandi Burruss, NeNe Leakes, Phaedra Parks and Kim Zolciak.
-Williams made her first appearance of the season during the third episode on November 18, 2012, where she was shown to clash with Moore during a charity event for Feed the Homeless.
-The remainder of the season documented their ensuing feud, and a later conflict with Bailey after she felt that Williams lacked dedication to a pageant Bailey coordinated for her modeling agency.
+In September 2012, it was announced by Bravo that Williams and Kenya Moore were cast for the fifth season of the reality television series The Real Housewives of Atlanta.

-She additionally expressed an intent to have children with Stewart, although she later visited a therapist after they began experiencing marital difficulties.

 After approximately two years of marriage, Stewart filed for divorce from Williams in March 2013.
-During the reunion special for the fifth season of The Real Housewives of Atlanta the following month, she commented that she was "totally blindsided" by the filing and alleged that she learned of their separation through Twitter.
-Their divorce was finalized in December 2013; Williams received none of his property or earnings through the settlement.
+During the reunion special for the sixth season of The Real Housewives of Atlanta, she commented that she was "totally blindsided" by the filing and alleged that she learned of their separation through Twitter.
+Their divorce was finalized in December 2013.

-The sixth season of The Real Housewives of Atlanta premiered in November, and documented the deterioration of Williams's relationship with her husband.
-She was briefly hospitalized during the season, which the series depicted was caused by stress stemming from her then-ongoing divorce.
+The sixth season of The Real Housewives of Atlanta documented the deterioration of Williams's relationship with her husband.
 After an episode of The Real Housewives of Atlanta broadcast in December 2013, Williams received criticism after making comments in which she indicated her belief that the Underground Railroad was an actual railroad line.
 She later commented that "It was a brain lapse.
-I have Porsha moments that you’ve seen on the show before.
-For me seeing that I knew that I had to go back and brush up on my history so I’m representing my legacy well."
-She also joined the cast of Burruss's stage musical A Mother's Love.
+I have Porsha moments that you've seen on the show before.
+For me seeing that I knew that I had to go back and brush up on my history so I'm representing my legacy well."
+She also joined the cast of Kandi Burruss's stage musical A Mother's Love.